phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 Paging stores the mapping information for pages in page tables with one or more levels.
 The x86_64 architecture uses 4-level page tables and a page size of 4KiB.
 The hardware automatically walks the page tables and caches the resulting translations in the translation lookaside buffer (TLB).
 This buffer is not updated transparently and needs to be flushed manually on page table changes.

 We learned that our kernel already runs on top of paging and tried to access the page table that our kernel runs on.
-This was compilicated by the fact that page tables store physical addresses that we can't access directly from our kernel.
+This was complicated by the fact that page tables store physical addresses that we can't access directly from our kernel.
 We can only access them through virtual pages that are mapped to the physical frame.

 ## What's next?